Hyperuniform random measures, transport and rigidity: Determinantal point processes and random matrices

 \subsection{Determinantal processes}

 In order to prove results for the GUE and Ginibre process, we must derive some basic definitions and concepts related to the theory of determinantal processes.
-Even though instances of determinantal processes occur throughout probability theory and statistical physics, the general concept in the continuous space was introduced by Macchi \cite{Mac75}, see references in \cite{BKPV}.
+Even though instances of determinantal processes occur throughout probability theory and statistical physics, the general concept in the continuous space was introduced by Macchi \cite{Mac75}, and then Soshnikov \cite{soshnikov}, see references in \cite{BKPV}.
+See also the lecture notes \cite{Lr-DPPs} for more details, in particular for the Ginibre and GUE ensembles.

 \begin{definition} Let $ K: \mathbb{R}^{ d}\times \mathbb{R}^{ d} \to \mathbb C $ measurable.
 A point process $ \P$ on $ \mathbb{R}^{ d}$ is a DPP with kernel $ K$ if it admits factorial moments densities of the form, for $ m\geqslant 1,$